-Since the arrival of the Spruce Goose the museum has grown, with an IMAX theater opening in 2007, and a second exhibit hall focusing on the Titan II ICBM and space technology opened in 2008.
+Since the arrival of the Spruce Goose, the museum has grown, with an IMAX theatre opening in 2007, and a second exhibit hall focusing on the Titan II ICBM and space technology opened in 2008.

-The collection of aircraft across the eras of man’s earliest endeavors in flight to modern day aircraft is truly amazing.
+The collection of aircraft across the eras of man’s earliest endeavours in flight to modern-day aircraft is truly amazing.
 Having been to several aerospace museums across the US, including the Museum of Flight in Seattle and the Smithsonian this museum is up there with the best.
-Beyond the aircraft on display there are some interesting exhibits of aerospace artworks and a fascinating collection of flight attendant uniforms across the years.
+Beyond the aircraft, on display, there are some interesting exhibits of aerospace artworks and a fascinating collection of flight attendant uniforms across the years.